 Professor of English at the Pennsylvania

 Webmaster since September 2018 and is

 SCRC 2022 will occur remotely through the University of Tuscaloosa-Alabama’s infrastructure and financial support.

 To begin our annual business meeting in July 2020, midst plague, an elephant sauntered into the Zoom room.

-Our President (current Past President), Patricia Garcia, eyed it with cool disdain.
+Our President at that time), Patricia Garcia, eyed it with cool disdain.
 “So,” she lofted as the elephant vanished into cyberspace, “should we cancel 2021?
 Or should we try to do it online?”
 I have been SCRC’s webmaster since September 2018.
 “Yes.
 We can do it.
 Piece of cake.”

 Not really—but I spoke on two clear facts: 1) any web page could link to a Zoom room; 2) among our respective universities, we could easily accommodate 50 or so Zoom rooms.
 Develop an online program that links to Zoom rooms with one or more universities’ Zoom infrastructures.
 Green light: allons y!